7 min read

 While restrictions are lifting and heading out to do certain activities is allowed, we’re still a wee while away from being able to enjoy a lot of what we do during the winter months.
-Whether it’s traveling to Bali to escape the heat or heading to the snowy slopes of Switzerland – these are now a ‘next winter’ thing.
+Whether it’s traveling to Bali to escape the heat or heading to the snowy slopes of Queenstown or even just keeping the kids active in their regular sports activities – these are now a ‘next winter’ thing.

 So what’s the backup plan?
 Taking children outdoors daily, even in winter, can be a healthy part of their schedule and is safe when clothing is appropriate so get the kids rugged up in their favourite coats, hats & gloves and get those little bodies moving!

 Here are a few of our favourite backyard play ideas for winter.

 1. Keep Active on a Trampoline

 Using your trampoline is an obvious first tip!
 Not only are there loads of ways you can use your trampoline, the jumping and laughter will keep you warm on those crisp winter days.
 Decorate it with some lights so you can still get ample jumping time despite the sun going down a little earlier.

 Have you got a tree house or cubby house?
 Deck it out with all the comforts of home and set up a little winter getaway for the kids.
 Get plenty of blankets, pillows, even throw in a couple of hot water bottles, get the beanies and the uggs on, make some milo (not too hot), and perhaps put in some fun board games, colouring or reading books to entertain the kids.
 It’ll feel like a real winter retreat for them (just make sure it’s waterproof before you sent them out in rainy weather).
 If you don’t have a tree house or cubby house – how about making one?
 The weather is no longer crazy hot so it’s the perfect time to get stuck into building the perfect little hideout for the kids.